 The site does not currently have direct access to local transit.
-However, two MARTA bus routes (5 and 87) provide service on Hammond Drive approximately .5 mile north of the development site.
+However, two MARTA bus routes (5 and 87) provide service on Hammond Drive approximately .5 miles north of the development site.
 Two MARTA rail stations exist within an approximate 1 mile radius of the site.
-Medical Center Station is the closest in terms of straight line distance at approximately .5 mile but is separated from the site by both SR 400 and I-285 effectively eliminating pedestrian accessibility.
-Dunwoody Station is over a mile away from the site but offers easier pedestrian connectivity.
-MARTA bus routes 5 and 87 mentioned above connect to Dunwoody Station.
+Medical Center station is the closest in terms of straight line distance at approximately .5 miles but is separated from the site by both SR 400 and I-285 effectively eliminating pedestrian accessibility.
+Dunwoody rail station is over a mile away from the site but offers easier pedestrian connectivity.
+MARTA bus routes 5 and 87 mentioned above connect to Dunwoody rail station.

-Additionally, the Bus Rapid Transit (BRT) line in AR-900A and AR-900B would run on Hammond Drive with a station proposed at Hammond Drive and SR 400, when completed in 5 years.
+Additionally, the Bus Rapid Transit (BRT) line in AR-900A and AR-900B would run on Hammond Drive with a station proposed at Hammond Drive and SR 400.